redsanket/spark/external/spark/guide/spark_on_yarn.rst

 .. _soy_addon_svc_known_issues:

-Known Issues with Spark Sql accessing hive
+Known Issues with Spark Sql Accessing Hive
 ++++++++++++++++++++++++++++++++++++++++++

+Note that Spark 2.3 is the minimum supported version in YGrid and VCG.
+Check your grid to see if it has rolled out ``ls /home/gs/spark`` on a grid gateway.

-- Before spark 2.2 dataframe creates of tables can be a problem.
-Meaning there are sometimes issues reading it from hive.
-If you are planning on reading/writing from both Spark and Hive you should use the sql interface to create and alter tables.
-Spark 2.2 supports integration with the dataframe api.
+- Before Spark 2.2 dataframe creates of tables can be a problem, meaning there are sometimes issues reading it from hive.
+If you are planning on reading/writing from both Spark and Hive, you should use the sql interface to create and alter tables.
+Spark 2.2+ supports integration with the dataframe api.
 See https://issues.apache.org/jira/browse/SPARK-19150.

-- Alter table only supported starting in spark 2.2, see: https://issues.apache.org/jira/browse/SPARK-19261
+- Alter table only supported starting in Spark 2.2, see: https://issues.apache.org/jira/browse/SPARK-19261

-- cache the metadata ``sqlContext.table("tableName").registerTempTable(...)`` which caches the list of partitions in memory on the driver.
+- Cache the metadata ``sqlContext.table("tableName").registerTempTable(...)`` which caches the list of partitions in memory on the driver.
 The initial pull is expensive but it is much faster after that.

 .. _soy_addon_svc_hive_hcatalog:

-Accessing hive through HCatalog
+Accessing Hive Through HCatalog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. _soy_addon_svc_hive_hcatalog_2.2+:

-From spark 2.2.x and greater
+From Spark 2.2 and Greater
 ++++++++++++++++++++++++++++

 Here we give an example to access hive from spark-shell using hcatalog for yspark_yarn version 2.2.x and greater

 .. code-block:: console

-    /homes/%USERNAME%/testroot/share/spark/bin/spark-shell --master yarn --deploy-mode client --conf spark.ui.port=4044--conf spark.driver.extraClassPath="/home/y/libexec/hive/lib/hcatalog-support.jar:/home/y/libexec/hive/lib/hive-hcatalog-core.jar:$(ls /home/y/libexec/hive/lib/guava-*.jar):$(ls ${HADOOP_PREFIX}/share/hadoop/common/hadoop-gpl-compression.jar):$(ls ${HADOOP_PREFIX}/share/hadoop/hdfs/lib/YahooDNSToSwitchMapping-*.jar)" --jars /home/y/libexec/hive/lib/hcatalog-support.jar,/home/y/libexec/hive/lib/hive-hcatalog-core.jar,$(ls /home/y/libexec/hive/lib/guava-*.jar)
+    $SPARK_HOME/bin/spark-shell --master yarn --deploy-mode client

 .. _soy_addon_svc_hive_example: